Skip to Content

 Here’s a step-by-step look at how collaborative divorce works:

-• Option Development meetings: The team convenes and participates in a series of meetings outside the courtroom.
+• Option development meetings: The team convenes and participates in a series of meetings outside the courtroom.
 In the meetings, the parties, with the assistance of the professionals, work through options for resolution with mutually agreeable terms.
 Good faith, transparency, and open communication are essential during these negotiations.
 The goal is to find solutions that work for both parties and their families.
-The existence of option development meetings is where this process is very different than others used in Family law.
-Here the parties obtain and review the information, discuss options for resolution, and then can take time to digest the information before committing to a particular option.
+The existence of option development meetings is where this process is very different than others used in family law.
+Here, the parties obtain and review the information, discuss options for resolution, and then can take time to digest the information before committing to a particular option.

-• Finalizing the agreement: Once all divorce-related matters are resolved, the attorneys draft the necessary legal documents and the spouses review and sign.
+• Finalizing the agreement: Once all divorce-related matters are resolved, the attorneys draft the necessary legal documents, and the spouses review and sign.
 A judge then reviews the agreement and approves and grants the divorce.

 Collaborative divorce differs significantly from traditional litigation, where the atmosphere can be more adversarial.
-In traditional litigation, spouses often approach the process to “win” certain aspects of the divorce, which can lead to heightened conflict and contention.
+In traditional litigation, spouses often approach the process hoping to “win” certain aspects of the divorce, which can lead to heightened conflict and contention.
 Litigated cases are presented in court, and a judge decides on various issues.
 While litigation is necessary for some cases, it often costs the parties more time and money and takes a toll on the emotions of everyone involved.

-Conversely, collaborative divorce emphasizes cooperation, open communication, full disclosure and finding mutually agreed-upon terms that suit your family.
+Conversely, collaborative divorce emphasizes cooperation, open communication, full disclosure, and finding mutually agreed-upon terms that suit your family.
 Parties and their collaborative team work together to create solutions, fostering a less adversarial and more cooperative environment to help reduce stress and conflict during the divorce process.
 Using the collaborative process allows the parties themselves to maintain control of their divorce.

-Why Choose Collaborative Divorce in Texas?
+Why Choose Collaborative Divorce in Denton, Texas?

 Choosing to have a collaborative divorce offers several advantages for spouses, making it an attractive option for those seeking an amicable and efficient resolution.